-Full-time Research Coordinator, New York University - New Posting
+Full-time Research Coordinator, New York University

 The new lab for Language Experience and Acquisition Research at NYU (LEARN Lab), directed by Dr. Sudha Arunachalam, is seeking a full-time research coordinator to begin in September 2018.
 Our research examines early language development in children ages 6 and under, including typically-developing children as well as children with language delay and developmental disorders (e.g, autism spectrum disorder).
 We use varied behavioral methods including eye-tracking as well as corpus and survey methods to understand early learning and how it is shaped by children's language environments.
 The research coordinator will help to oversee a diverse research program in a dynamic, collaborative lab environment.
 Responsibilities include: training and managing a team of undergraduate research assistants, building a recruitment database via parent outreach, conducting experimental procedures, managing data, and assisting with human subjects protocols and compliance.

 A bachelor's degree in communication sciences and disorders, linguistics, psychology, cognitive science, or a related field.
 Experience working with young children.
 Excellent social skills, excellent organizational and time management skills, and a problem-solving mindset.
 Computer-savvy and interested in learning new skills.
 Experience working with children with developmental disorders is a plus.